giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 However, a user with access to the Kubernetes API does not gain any permisssions by default, as the clusters are locked down by RBAC.
 To provide access, a cluster admin first needs to create roles and bindings for the users.
 These roles can be defined as narrowly or broadly as needed for the specific Tenant Kubernetes cluster.
 They can be bound to either single users or groups of them.

 This enables the customer to individually set up their user management according to the needs of their organization.
 The configuration for this can be kept in version control and needs to be done by an initial cluster admin user, which can be created by the Giant Swarm API user mentioned above.

+The Giant Swarm opertaional layers are the means which we use to keep a separation of concerns between different users of the Giant Swarm platform.
+This reducess burden from an operational perspective as well as enhancing security.

 ## Further reading